Mubashir-Analyst/Hr-Analysis-SQL/README.md

 In this project Human resource data been analysed using SQL and stakehoulders' questions been answered considering basic business KPIs.
 Interactive dashboard been designed using Power BI to visualize the meaningful insights.
 This project is divided into four phases 1) Collect 2) Prepare 3) Analyse and 4) Visualize.

 # Meaningful Insights

+The Marketing department has the highest turnover rate followed by Training.
+The least turn over rate are in the Research and development, Support and Legal departments.

+The average tenure for each department is about 8 years with Legal and Auditing having the highest and Services, Sales and Marketing having the lowest.

 There are more male employees.

 White race is the most dominant while Native Hawaiian and American Indian are the least dominant.